-Thanks to nice treat from the nature, farmers in Vietnam’s Mekong Delta are granted a widely various range of special food.
-Combing the natural ingredients, locals have created the tasty and delicious dishes that can be found elsewhere.
-Tourists coming there in water rising season can have chance to experience the dishes such as: hot pot of linh fish served with dien dien flowers, grilled ro or loc fish wrapped in young lotus leaf, etc…Following are some hot pot which are very popular and typical dishes from the Mekong Delta region in Vietnam.
+Thanks to nice treat from nature, farmers in Vietnam’s Mekong Delta are granted a widely varied range of special food.
+Combing the natural ingredients, locals have created tasty and delicious dishes that can be found elsewhere.
+Tourists coming there in water rising season can have chance to experience the dishes such as a hot pot of linh fish served with dien dien flowers, grilled ro or loc fish wrapped in young lotus leaf, etc…Following are some hot pot which are very popular and typical dishes from the Mekong Delta region in Vietnam.

 1, Spiny goby hotpot (Lau ca keo)

 Take a sweet tasty fish, and then add some sour and bitter herbs, presto to make Lau ca keo (spiny goby hot pot).
 All of these combine to make typical southern dishes.
 The main ingredient is the spiny goby that lives only in brackish waters, particularly in the Mekong Delta and can grow to around 15 centimetres with a thickness of a thumb.
 Its meat tastes really delicious and smells good.
 This fish is generally eaten whole.
 It may be grilled or fried though the most popular use is for a hot pot soup named after the fish.
 The soup is served in many restaurants in Vietnam where the fish is kept alive before putting into the pot.
 When the dish is ordered, the fish is brought to a boil, and the soup is eaten when it comes back to a boil again.